-- Choose your season wisely – Summer is a great time to visit Europe but so is Spring and Autumn if you want to avoid the crowds and queues.
-Winter is also just as magical if you want to catch the christmas markets.
+- Choose your season wisely – Summer is a great time to visit Europe but so are Spring and Autumn if you want to avoid the crowds and queues.
+Winter is also just as magical if you want to catch the Christmas markets.

 - Check the school holidays – Check the European school holidays and avoid these dates if you can!
 As a teacher, Calum and I often find ourselves travelling during the holidays, paying the extra prices for it and queueing a lot!
 This website lists all the different holidays.

 - Decide on what you want to see – Whether you have certain cities you wish to explore, certain foods you want to try or certain landmarks you want to photograph, make a list of these and stick to it.
 It is easy to keep adding extra stops to your trip, which is great if you have the time and budget but if you don’t then you may end up missing something amazing.

 - Find a focus – Similar to the above, decide on what you want to focus on during your trip.
 Europe is a big place and knowing what you want to see is essential.
 If you are interested in World War History then you may wish to tour Poland, Germany and France or visit Italy and Greece to see the ruins.

 - Stick to one region – If you are travelling for a short length of time then try to stick to one region of Europe.
 Travelling from Russia to the UK is long and expensive so choose countries near one another.
 It also makes for easy travel if you are looking to rent a car in Europe; these tips for renting a car in Europe guide you through any questions you may have.